 A typical week for Backstage Pass is filled with creative brainstorming, prototyping, and constant refining.
 At the end of the week, we pitch our hard work and ideas to the entire agency for feedback.
 It’s nerve-racking, but we love the challenge!

 Our team is made up of problem solvers.
 We each have our own proficiencies and abilities.
-Check out the video below to dive a little deeper into a week with Backstage Pass:

 Meet the Backstage Pass Team